elmtree-askmo/cloudcannon-app/content/learn/engineering/explain-the-analogy-between-tenso-eltrica-and-water-pressure.md

 url: /learn/engineering/questions/explain-the-analogy-between-tenso-eltrica-and-water-pressure
 score: -1.0
 related_article1:
-    id: 169834
+    id: 169826
     title: >-
-        How can corrente elétrica be compared to a hydraulic system?
+        How can a bipolo elétrico be compared to a plumbing system?
-    subject: Engineering
+    subject: Physics
-    url: /learn/engineering/questions/how-can-corrente-eltrica-be-compared-to-a-hydraulic-system
+    url: /learn/physics/questions/how-can-a-bipolo-eltrico-be-compared-to-a-plumbing-system
 related_article2:
-    id: 169825
+    id: 169836
     title: >-
-        What is a bipolo elétrico and what are some examples of it?
+        Describe the analogy between potência elétrica and an electric shower.
-    subject: Engineering
+    subject: Physics
-    url: /learn/engineering/questions/what-is-a-bipolo-eltrico-and-what-are-some-examples-of-it
+    url: /learn/physics/questions/describe-the-analogy-between-potncia-eltrica-and-an-electric-shower
 related_article3:
-    id: 169826
+    id: 169841
     title: >-
-        How can a bipolo elétrico be compared to a plumbing system?
+        What are the main components of a circuito elétrico?
     subject: Engineering
-    url: /learn/engineering/questions/how-can-a-bipolo-eltrico-be-compared-to-a-plumbing-system
+    url: /learn/engineering/questions/what-are-the-main-components-of-a-circuito-eltrico
 related_article4:
-    id: 169840
+    id: 169838
     title: >-
-        How does resistência affect the flow of corrente in a circuit?
+        What does Kirchhoff's Voltage Law state about the sum of voltages in a closed loop?
-    subject: Engineering
-    url: /learn/engineering/questions/how-does-resistncia-affect-the-flow-of-corrente-in-a-circuit
-related_article5:
-    id: 169830
-    title: >-
-        How does a malha differ from a laço in terms of internal paths?
-    subject: Engineering
+    subject: Physics
-    url: /learn/engineering/questions/how-does-a-malha-differ-from-a-lao-in-terms-of-internal-paths
+    url: /learn/physics/questions/what-does-kirchhoffs-voltage-law-state-about-the-sum-of-voltages-in-a-closed-loop
 ---

 &nbsp;